-One of the tell-tale signs of spoiling a child is teaching her that everything comes and at her every whim, or that she only needs to throw a fit and she’ll get her way.
+One of the tell-tale signs of spoiling a child is teaching her that everything comes at her every whim, that she only needs to throw a fit to get her way.

 Saying “no” is fine and even necessary.
-Not everything will be conducive nor available to your child’s desires.
+Not everything is a good idea or even available every time your child asks for it.
 Wanting to stay at the park until hours on end isn’t possible when you have to go home for dinner.

 #2: You deliver empty threats